VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   cannot reserve the quantity of seats of the seat type requested by the Registrant.

-- **Seat.** A Seat represents a space at a conference or access to a specific session at the conference such as a cocktail party, a tutorial, or a workshop.
+- **Seat.** A Seat represents the right to be admitted to a conference or to access a specific session at the conference such as a cocktail party, a tutorial, or a workshop.
 The Business Customer may change the quota of Seats for each Conference.
 The Business Customer may also change the quota of Seats for each Session.

 - **Reservation.** A Reservation is a temporary reservation of one or more seats.
 The ordering process creates Reservations.
 When a Registrant begins the ordering process, the system makes Reservations for the number of Seats requested by the Registrant.
 These Seats are then not available for other Registrants to reserve.
-The Reservations are held for 15 minutes during which the Registrant can complete the ordering process by making a payment for those Seats.
+The Reservations are held for _n_ minutes during which the Registrant can complete the ordering process by making a payment for those Seats.
 If the Registrant does not pay for the seats within n minutes, the system cancels the Reservation and the Seats become available to other